dongfang-steven-yang/vci-dataset-dut/README.md

 ## Note

 A sister dataset of pedestrian trajectories, CITR dataset, which comes from controlled experiments of fundamental vehicle-crowd interaction, can be accessed at [here](https://github.com/dongfang-steven-yang/vci-dataset-citr).

+The detailed description of both datasets can be accessed at arXiv preprint: [Top-view Trajectories: A Pedestrian Dataset of Vehicle-Crowd Interaction from Controlled Experiments and Crowded Campus](https://arxiv.org/abs/1902.00487).

+This paper was submitted to [The 30th IEEE Intelligent Vehicles Symposium in Paris](http://iv2019.org/).

+If you find the dataset useful, please consider citing the above paper. :grinning:

 ## Overview